python/mypy/doc/dev-intro.md

 ### A New Primitive Type

-Some types such as `int` and `list` are special cased in mypyc to generate operations specific to these types (actually currently this is the only way to support new types).
+Some types such as `int` and `list` are special cased in mypyc to generate operations specific to these types.

 Here are some hints about how to add support for a new primitive type (this may be incomplete):